 "Church is boring!"
 That's what I often hear people say and sometimes I feel like that, too.
-Yet it is not always what I feel, in fact increasingly less so.
-I feel proud to be identified with the Church, when it stands up for human rights, when it gets involved in helping people who have real need, when it is a place which helps people get in touch with God in their lives, when it is prepared to ask critical questions about itself and its heritage and about what is going on in the world..
+Yet it is not always what I feel, in They are just people getting on fact increasingly less so.
+I feel proud to be identified with the Church, when it stands up for human rights, when it gets involved in helping people who have real need, when it is a place which helps people get in touch with God in their lives. when it is prepared to ask critical questions about itself and its heritage and about what is going on in the world...